aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/clonenode/_index.md

 ---
 title: Node.CloneNode
 second_title: Aspose.HTML for .NET API Reference
-description: Node method.
+description: Node CloneNode method.
 The cloneNode method of the Node interface returns a duplicate of the node on which this method was called.
 Its parameter controls if the subtree contained in a node is also cloned or not
 type: docs
 weight: 180
 url: /net/aspose.html.dom/node/clonenode/